mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/index.md

 ## Example

-Each runtime has its own configuration and its own way of being started.
-In this example we show the use of a runtime that allows serving the functions of a module as a REST API using [Fastify](https://fastify.dev/).
+Each runtime has its own configuration and startup procedure.
+This example demonstrates using the REST runtime (`@mondrian-framework/rest`) with the Fastify adapter (`@mondrian-framework/rest-fastify`) to serve a module's functions as a REST API.

 ```ts showLineNumbers
 import { rest } from '@mondrian-framework/rest'